schmidhorst/synology-ddns-IPv6/README_E.md

 **Important:**
 - In the control panel in the column "External Address" will still only your IPv4 address occure.
 - After a DSM version update the steps 2 and 3 may be needed to repeat again.
+Or you are setting up a scheduled task to run the install.sh as root at each re-boot instead of manual re-installation after DSM version update.

 But in /tmp/ddns.log the last line with the response from Strato should be e.g.